azref12/mkdocs-ubeatz/ubeatz/docs/update/changephonenumber.md

 ## Change Phone Number
 Endpoint
 ````
     url/user/changephonenumber/ [PUT]
 ````
-use the json file with the format below to change phone number
+use this ``json`` file with the format below to change phone number
 ````
 {
     "username": "anonim12",